Franklin Siakor

 Franklin Obed Siakor (born December 3, 1967), served as Junior Senator for Bong County, from 2005 to 2011.
 He was a member of the Senate's Committee on Planning and Economic Affairs.

 Life

 Franklin Siakor was born in Gbarnga, Bong County, and is a former pupil and teacher at St Martin's High School, Gbarnga.

 Siakor holds an MA in Development Studies, a certificate in Conflict Transformation, a Teacher's certificate and is a former student of the Cuttington University College extension program.

+In the 2005 general election, Siakor was elected as a junior senator for Bong County, running as an independent.
+In the 2014 Senate election, Siakor ran again for Bong County senator, with the Liberty Party.
+He was defeated by Jewel Howard-Taylor.